OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Code Quality and Exploit Mitigation

 Traditional injection and memory management issues aren't often seen in mobile apps due to the smaller attack surface.
 Mobile apps mostly interface with the trusted backend service and the UI, so even if many buffer overflow vulnerabilities exist in the app, those vulnerabilities usually don't open up any useful attack vectors.
 Similar protection exists against browser exploits such as cross-site scripting (XSS allows attackers to inject scripts into webpages to bypass access controls) that are very prevalent in web apps.
 However, there are always exceptions.
 XSS is theoretically possible on mobile in some cases, but it's very rare to see XSS issues that an individual can exploit.
-For more information about XSS, see **Testing for Cross-Site Scripting Flaws** in [**Testing Code Quality**](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04h-Testing-Code-Quality.md#user-content-testing-for-cross-site-scripting-flaws).
+For more information about XSS, see **Testing for Cross-Site Scripting Flaws** in the chapter [**Testing Code Quality**](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04h-Testing-Code-Quality.md#user-content-testing-for-cross-site-scripting-flaws).

->Asking again about links vs just verbal references.
-Will be nice to replace this with chapter numbers one day too if links should be avoided (ie for a print medium)

 This protection from injection and memory management issues doesn't mean that app developers can get away with writing sloppy code.
 Following security best practices results in hardened (secure) release builds that are resilient against tampering.
 Free security features offered by compilers and mobile SDKs help increase security and mitigate attacks.